 Note: If you chose to copy content from your practice course, you will need to specify the following information under Step 3 on the form:

-Once you submit your requests, your "real" courses will be created within 1-3 days, and you will receive notification via email when they are ready.
+Courses will be created within 1-3 days.
+You will receive an email when they are ready.

 Durham Tech Blackboard Procedures